-HARD WON AND FILLED with spending potential, your rupees – dollars – Euros – pounds – dinars are an essential part of any trip.
+HARD WON AND FILLED with spending potential, your rupees, dollars, euros, pounds, and dinars are an essential part of any trip.

-But that overloaded wallet you are carrying – with phone numbers, business cards, and photographs – is a rather insecure basket to store your cash.
+But that overloaded wallet you are carrying — with phone numbers, business cards, and photographs — is a rather insecure place to hide your cash when traveling.
 A few carefully stashed bills can be the insurance policy that gets you that train ticket, that hospital bed stay, that bottle of red wine, or that emergency call home.

-Here are ten places you can stash some cash…
+Here are ten places where you can hide your cash when traveling.

 Storm flaps on backpack zippers